jnozzi/cocoadev.com/SiteContent/General/OpenGLModels.markdown

 Hey all,
-         I've been getting back into [[OpenGL]] in cocoa again .
-I'm trying to find some tutorials/source code for importing 3D [[OpenGL]] compatible models.
+         I've been getting back into General/OpenGL in cocoa again .
+I'm trying to find some tutorials/source code for importing 3D General/OpenGL compatible models.

      I've been experimenting with MD2, and I have successfully loaded the MD2 information in my program, though rendering the model is another story :/